jakey-wan-kenobi/how-to-node-jwt/README.md

 It's very import that you don't share, commit, or expose your JWT secret in client side code.
 A decoded JWT can be used by an attacked to gain access to your system.

 #### The Data You Encode is Visisble to EVERYONE
-The user data that you encode into the JWT is actually NOT private.
+The user data that you encode into the JWT (the `userData` const in the `prepareJWTForBrowser` function, for example) is actually NOT private.
 You do NOT need your JWT secret to access it.
 For proof, paste your encoded JWT (the output of `prepareJWTForBrowser` above), into this: https://jwt.io/.

 That said, you should never store sensitive information inside it.
 It's simply used to match the authorized user to some data you can use to identify them.